rsyncOSX/mydocsy/content/en/docs/_index.md

 {{< alert color="warning" >}}

-Since version 2.4.x, the `--delete` parameter is no longer set as a default parameter when adding new tasks.
+From version 2.4.x (not yet released), the `--delete` parameter is no longer set as a default parameter when adding new tasks.
 Please refer to the *Important* section for instructions on disabling the `--delete` parameter for your tasks in the current version of RsyncUI.
 Disabling the `--delete` parameter will prevent rsync from deleting any files in the **destination** directory.

 If you are new to `rsync`, I strongly recommend reading the *Important* section as a minimum.